Nunziojh/Computational_Intelligence/Final_Report.md

 ## Exam Project: Quixo Game

-For this work I've decided to develop a player based on the **MinMax algorithm**.
-The `alpha-beta pruning` was implemented to optimize the search for the best move by pruning branches that are not likely to influece the final decision.
+For this project I've decided to implement a player based on the **MinMax algorithm**, enhancing its efficiency with the integration of `alpha-beta pruning`.
+This optimization technique expedite the search for the best move by pruning branches that are unlikely to impact the final decision.

-The **Evaluation function** used to estimate the value of a given state, ir returns 10 for a win, -10 for a loss and if the game is not over return a value based on the longest sequence of the mark player.
-In particular it returns +/- 1 if the longest sequence divided by the dimension of the board is equal to 1 otherwise this value is diveded by 2 [ 0;0.4 ].
-(The positive value is for the max player and the negative for the opponent).
+The **Evaluation function** used to estimate the value of a given state, it returns 10 for a win, -10 for a loss and if the game is ongoing return a value based on the longest sequence of the mark player.
+In particular it returns +/- 1 if the longest sequence divided by the dimension of the board is equal to 1, otherwise this value is diveded by 2, ranging between 0 and 0.4.
+The positive value is returned for the max player and the negative for the opponent.

-For convenience I modify the Game and Move classes to be more suitable for my code.
+With the aim of make the Game and Move classes more suitable for my code I've implemented a **MyGame** and **MyMove** classes.
-- In *MyMove class* I simply modify the order of the possible move in a way that consent me to change the move based on the rotation of the board.
+- In *MyMove class* I reorganized the possible move orders to facilitate adjustments based on the board's rotation.
-- In *MyGame class* I modify the method __move that perform the move changing the order of the passed position coordinates to more suitable for my code.
-I also add two methods: get_possible_cubes and is_acceptable_slide.
+- In *MyGame class* I modified the method *__move* that perform the move changing the order of the variable *from_pos* coordinates to better suit my algorithm's needs.
+I also add two new methods: *get_possible_cubes* and *is_acceptable_slide*.

-To increase the performance of the algorithm I've implemented a cache to store the value of the states already evaluated.
-This `cache` is a dictionary (HashMap) that for each hash(cube, slide, board) corresponde the value.
-This cache is used to avoid to re-evaluate the same state multiple times (sort of Memoization) and it is reintialized at each move of the opponent.
-Also to avoid to store repeated states the board saved is an univesal cache that can be used by max and min player.
-The board is saved with '+' for the moving player and '-' for the opponent.
+To increase the performance of the algorithm, I've introduced a cache mechanism to store previously evaluated states.
+This `cache`, implemented as a dictionary (HashMap), mapped each unique entry *hash(cube, slide, board)* to its corresponding value.
+This cache is used to avoid to re-evaluate the same state multiple times (sort of Memoization) and it is reintialized after each move.
+Also to avoid to store repeated states the board saved is an universal board that can be used by max and min player.
+The board is saved with '+' for the moving player and '-' represented the opponent's marks.

-Also to avoid to consider situation that are the same but rotated I've implemented a `rotation` of the board in a way to correspond at each rotation one only entry of the cache.
-For doing this I've implemented these methods in My_MinMax_Player class: rotate_board, rotate_cube, transform_slide and check_rotations.
+To address situations where identical states were rotated, I developed a board `rotation mechanism`.
+This involved implementing methods within the My_MinMax_Player class: *rotate_board*, *rotate_cube*, *transform_slide* and *check_rotations*.
+These methods ensured that rotated states corresponded to a single cache entry, thereby optimizing memory usage.

-The results against a Random player are quite good because My_MinMax_Player obtain a winning rate of around 98% both if it starts first or not.
+The results against a Random player are quite good because My_MinMax_Player obtain a winning rate of approximately 98% if it starts first or not.